bojan-vujic/COVID-19/README.md

-Contribute
+`Use`
 ==========
-You've discovered a bug or something else you want to change - excellent!
+All the code has been written in Python 3, though most parts would work in Python 2 as well (not tested).

-You've worked out a way to fix it – even better!
+If you discover some bug or even worked out a way to fix it, that would be both exelent.

-You want to tell us about it – best of all!

-Start at the `contributing guide <https://matplotlib.org/devdocs/devel/contributing.html>`_!

 Contact
 =======